Nevcairiel/LAVFilters/README.txt

 So "eng:off" means that when the audio is english, the subtitles will be deactivated.

 Additionally to the syntax above, two flags are supported to enhance the subtitle selection.
-Specifically, LAV Splitter understands the flag "d" for default subtitles, and the flag "f" for forced subtitles.
+Specifically, LAV Splitter understands the flag "d" for default subtitles, the flag "f" for forced subtitles, the flag "h" for hearing impaired, and the flag "n" for normal streams (not default, forced, or impaired).
+In addition, flags can be negated with a leading "!" before the whole flags block - "!h" becomes "dfn", etc.
 Flags are appended to the subtitle language, separated by a pipe symbol ("|").
 Example: "*:*|f" This token specifys that on any audio language, you want any subtitle that is flagged forced.